sympower/dt-data-load-tool/docs/website/docs/tutorial/rest-api.md

 In this configuration, the `since` parameter is defined as a special incremental parameter.
 The `cursor_path` field specifies the JSON path to the field that will be used to fetch the updated data, and we use the `initial_value` for the initial value for the incremental parameter.
 This value will be used in the first request to fetch the data.

-When the pipeline runs, dlt will automatically update the `since` parameter with the latest value from the response data.
+When the pipeline runs, data_load_tool will automatically update the `since` parameter with the latest value from the response data.
 This way, you can fetch only the new or updated data from the API.

 Read more about [incremental loading](../dlt-ecosystem/verified-sources/rest_api/basic#incremental-loading) in the REST API source documentation.

 ## What's next?

 Congratulations on completing the tutorial!
-You've learned how to set up a REST API source in dlt and run a data pipeline to load the data into DuckDB.
+You've learned how to set up a REST API source in data_load_tool and run a data pipeline to load the data into DuckDB.

-Interested in learning more about dlt?
+Interested in learning more about data_load_tool?
 Here are some suggestions:

 - Learn more about the REST API source configuration in the [REST API source documentation](../dlt-ecosystem/verified-sources/rest_api/)
 - Learn how to [create a custom source](./load-data-from-an-api.md) in the advanced tutorial.